talentlessguy/ahttp/README.md

 > HTTP server, extended.

-_**httx**_ is a set of small packages around HTTP server for advanced usage, including middlewares, URL parameters, and more.
-Every component is pluggable and is not tied to core.
+_**httx**_ is a set of small packages around HTTP server for advanced usage.
+This includes middleware system, request properties, and more.
+Every component is pluggable and is not tied to core so it's not really a web framework :P (but you can build one on top of httx)

 ## Example